Sydney Ideas: Gender, equity and diversity

-We stand firm in our commitment to advancing gender equity, promoting women in leadership and furthering women’s education.
+We advance gender equity by promoting women in leadership and furthering women’s education.

 These stories highlight our rich history – built on a foundation of inclusion – and our commitment to opening the doors to everyone to flourish in their educational pursuits.